 And this is a two-color print of a vase:

 Printing with two Raise3D PLA 1.75 filaments (red and white).
 Layer 0.18 mm.
 Nozzle 225/225 ° C. Table 60 ° C. Speed 60 mm / s.

 In duplicate mode, we printed 2 glasses.
 Layer 0.08.
 Table 60 ° C Nozzles 225/225 ° C Speed 50 mm / s.
 Filament: Raise3D PLA 1.75 (red and white)

-From a performance point of view, it is worth considering the speed of prototyping if you need to determine which of the two materials is most suitable for a specific technical and design problem.
-You charge two different materials and in one “pass” you get two samples for testing and testing from one stl file.
-As a result, you gain time to create the final prototype, and in 3D printing, time, as in business in general, is money.
+Coming to performance, it is worth considering the speed of prototyping if you need to determine which material is most suitable for a specific technical and design problem.
+You can use two different materials and in one “pass” you get two samples for testing from one stl file.
+As a result, you save time to create the final prototype.